browserengineering/book/book/embeds.md

 Instead of switching to whole new JavaScript runtime, I'll just approximate the feature with two tricks: overwriting the `window` object and the `with` operator.
-The `with` operator is pretty obscure, but what it does is evaluate the content of a block by looking up objects on the given object.^[It's important to reiterate that this is a hack and doesn't actually do things correctly, but it suffices for our toy browser.]
+The `with` operator is pretty obscure, but what it does is evaluate the content of a block by looking up objects on the given object first, and only after falling back to the global scope.^[It's important to reiterate that this is a hack and doesn't actually do things correctly, but it suffices for our toy browser.]
 This example:

     var win = {}
     win.foo = 'bar'